Polaco (slur): Reception in Catalonia

-Among the Catalans there is a general degree of awareness of the abusive role of the term "polacos" in Spanish.
+Among Catalans there is a general degree of awareness of the abusive role of the term polacos in Spanish.
 Their own response might fall into one of chiefly four categories.
-The one which because of its verbal and on the fly background is most difficult to document is indignation.
-Another – a fairly popular one – is about ignoring or eradicating the abusive intention; instead, the term is assigned a neutral, favorable or even proud flavor.
+Indignation, due to its verbal and off-the-cuff nature, is the most difficult to document.
+Another, fairly popular response is to ignore or eliminate the abusive intention; instead, the term is assigned a neutral, favorable or even proud connotation.
 A TV survey on the streets of Barcelona seems to demonstrate that the city dwellers are scarcely troubled by the word, and some of them speculate about Catalan and Polish comparisons related to such values as patriotism, national pride or solidarity.
 Some nationalist Catalan politicians, like Oriol Junqueras Vies, underline what they believe to be attractive features rendering the two nations alike.

 One more type of response, made popular by TV, is turning the term into a paradigm of general political ridicule.
-This is how the term "polacos" is positioned by a satirical show Polònia, aired since 2006 by regional public Catalan channel TV3.
-Often banking on caricature Polish references, the broadcast provides a mocking commentary to ongoing political events in Spain and has proved to be a commercial success.
-In 2008 a sports-related and similarly formatted spin-off was launched, named Crackovia (a pun on Polish city Cracow and "crack", or sports ace).
+This is how the term polacos is positioned by the satirical show Polònia, aired since 2006 by regional public Catalan channel TV3.
+Often referring to Polish caricatures, the broadcast provides mocking commentary on ongoing political events in Spain and has proved to be a commercial success.
+In 2008 a sports-related and similarly formatted spin-off was launched, named Crackovia (a pun on the Polish city Kraków and "crack", or sports ace).

-The word "polacos" has also filtered into the Catalan language, though it lost its double designation; at times and when self-defining themselves against the background of Catalan-Spanish skirmishes the Catalans use the word "polacs", while another word "polonesos" stands for the Poles.
+The word polacos has also filtered into the Catalan language, though it has lost its double designation.
+Occasionally when self-defining against the background of Catalan–Spanish skirmishes, Catalans will use the word polacs, while another word, polonesos refers to Poles.